nsmirosh/concentrate/README.md

 # In plans:
 - Make it an application that can be pinned in the list in MacOs
 - Super-focused mode - Blocks **ALL** websites - except those that are in the list.

+Making it hard to disable the blocking:
+- Hold the disable button for 60 seconds to disable
+- 5 minutes after disabling is pressed - the blocking is still in effect, and there is a button to "Disable the disabling" and return to blocking the websites.